TeemuKoivisto/react-seo-meta-tags/README.md

 ## General page

-Like front page or about or whatever.
+For example a front or about page.
 I recommend adding just the website property with an organization if you have one.
 In that case remember to add good enough list of sameAs URLs (they seem to be helpful).
 Breadcrumb if you feel it makes sense. **NOTE**: Always remember to add the title of the page, it's used also to render a `<title>` tag so be aware!

 For the image of a general page I just used the logo for my example site.
 I strongly recommend having that image in 2:1 ratio eg 440x220 in order to make it appear nicely when sharing.